smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 When saving the file I created, I use "Export Image".
 I select "svg" as the image format, check "Embed scene" option, and download the file and add it to my repo.
-The GitHub UI displays the image when I select the file.
+The GitHub UI and VS Code both display the drawing when I select the file.

-To edit the image, I upload the .svg file to excalidraw.com again.
+To edit the drawing, I upload the .svg file to excalidraw.com again.
 Since I embedded the scene, the diagram is loaded back into the editor and I can carry on editing it.
-Export it again and add it back to the repo.
+Export it again and save it back to the repo.

 ## Version Control